afferenslucem/ursus-utilus-collections/docs/querring-methods.md

 ## takeWhile

-Method signature: `takeWhile(shouldSkipCondition: (item: T, index?: number) => boolean): ICollection<T>`.
+Method signature: `takeWhile(shouldSkipCondition: (item: T, index?: number) => boolean): Isequence<T>`.

-Returns elements from a collection as long as a specified condition is true, and then skips the remaining elements.
+Returns elements from a sequence as long as a specified condition is true, and then skips the remaining elements.

 ```typescript
 const taken = _([1, 2, 3, 2, 1]).takeWhile(item => item < 3).toArray();